 Implementation Status: Open/Partially Implemented.
-Accreditation and authorization activities have been completed for two of the NEH's major IT systems, (i.e., the General Support System and the Grant Management System).
+Accreditation and authorization activities have been completed for two of the NEH's major IT systems, (i.e., the General Support System and the Grants Management System).
+Both systems are now subject to the agency's documented continuous monitoring policy (which prescribes annual security assessments), and applicable continuous monitoring plans.
 A security evaluation and authorization will be completed concerning the Oracle financial management system commensurate with the agency's implementation and use of the application.